Video by Ian Moise / Save the Children

 It also catalyzed a desire to rapidly learn how best to improve these conditions.

-As USAID’s flagship Maternal and Child Survival Program (MCSP), we are working to advocate for investments in WASH in HCFs, improve programmatic approaches, and contribute to global learning.
+As USAID’s flagship Maternal and Child Survival Program (MCSP), we worked to advocate for investments in WASH in HCFs, improve programmatic approaches, and contribute to global learning.
 This microsite includes a toolbox of resources as well as perspectives and an emerging approach from our experience integrating WASH in support of quality of care improvements that lead to improved health outcomes.

 Despite a high associated risk for morbidity and mortality, WASH and environmental conditions in HCFs receive inadequate attention.
 And the lack of appropriate WASH facilities and practices within HCFs results in three primary consequences:

 1. HCFs become unable to provide safe services (such as hygienic births and clean surgeries), especially to mothers, newborns and children.

 2. Populations served by these facilities lack confidence in the institutions as clean, safe places to seek care.

 3. Limited capacity to prevent, identify and contain disease outbreaks.

 The establishment of clean and desirable HCFs is an essential component to achieving several Sustainable Development Goals (SDGs), including SDG 3 — ensure healthy lives and promote well-being for all at all ages — and SDG 6 — ensure availability and sustainable management of water and sanitation for all.
 National governments, donors and development partners in the WASH and health sectors can empower HCFs to make incremental WASH improvements and provide better quality of care for patients, especially mothers, newborns and children.